M&W Big Science products.

 The CvHNH is similar to the CvHH, but here liquid nitrogen (LN2) is introduced to cool the resistive part of the current leads (section 1 (see sketch)).
 When the design specification allows for LN2 to be used as a coolant, the helium consumption can be significantly reduced.
 This design is used for operating currents of 2-70 kA.

 Convection w.
 HTS (CvHH)

-The CvHH is a convection type, LHe + GHe-cooled current lead, which introduces high-temperature superconducting material.
-Section 1 (see sketch) is similar to the traditional CvH, while section 2 has HTS material as conductor of the current.
+The CvHH is a convection type, LHe + GHe-cooled pair of current leads, which introduces high-temperature superconducting material.
+Section 1 (see sketch) is similar to the traditional CvH, while section 2 has HTS material as conductor of the currents.
 This design requires that the intersection point is kept at a fixed temperature, above the critical temperature of the chosen HTS.
 Since the HTS part fortunately is a poor conductor of heat compared to copper and the HTS does not have any resistive losses, the amount of heat that reaches the helium bath is very low.
 This design can be used for operating currents of 2-70 kA.

 The CvH is a convection type, LHe + GHe-cooled pair of current leads.
 It has, similarly to the CdH, the cold terminal immerged in a bath of liquid helium.
 In addition, the helium gas generated from the boil-off is funnelled into one or several channels inside the current leads and the gas is used to cool the current leads from the inside.
 This is a very efficient design compared to the CdH, as it takes advantage of the helium boil-off.
 This design is used for operating currents ranging from 100-30 kA.